josephluck/internote/README.md

 Tag notes using a simple #tag system.
 Easily search for notes by tag.

+**Media attachments**

+Embed images, videos, audios and attach any other files to your notes.
+Your files are stored securely, only you can access them.

 **Dictionary**

 Can't find the perfect word or want to check that your use of a word is correct?
 Just highlight a word and you're a single click away to the full power of Oxford's English dictionary and thesaurus.